qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 By default the attribute window displays a table layout.
 In some case one should prefer to use a form layout to help edit some features more easily.

-You can switch to form layout by clicking in the bottom right, on |openForm|
+You can switch to form layout by clicking in the bottom right, on |formView|
 and switch back to table layout with |openTable|.

 Zoom to feature